 The other part of the equation, and this is going to mess you up a little if you didn’t already know this, is that nothing is really “solid.”
 Some things are very dense, but that doesn’t mean they are solid.
 Looking at your average piece of wood or plaster, it’s not totally waterproof or light-proof for that matter.
 Shine enough light behind it and you’ll see it passing through.
 Dip it in water and it absorbs some.
 This is because the structure of wood, plaster, glass, stucco, in fact everything is mostly empty. if you look at that stuff under a powerful microscope you’ll find that it’s more like a grid made up mostly of open space.

 So if you are willing to accept that the wall, the window, the framing of the house, whatever, that it’s all mostly open space, then you’ll understand that some things can pass through that open space and some can’t.
 Some sizes of waves will just slide through the open space and some will bounce back.
 It turns out that FM radio waves happen to do a good job of passing through the stuff we typically build houses out of.
-There’s no magic there, it’s just that when all this stuff was invented someone just sort of noticed that there was a range of frequencies that worked well for this purpose and that’s the ones that were used for radio.
+There’s no magic there.
+It’s just that when all this stuff was invented someone noticed something special.
+They realized that there was a range of frequencies that worked well for this purpose and that’s the ones that were used for radio.

-Most houses tend to be built out of stuff that lets RF transmissions go right through, but things made of metal tend to slow down or stop transmissions.
+Most houses tend to be built out of stuff that lets RF transmissions go right through.
+Things made of metal tend to slow down or stop transmissions.
 That’s why antennas are made out of metal.
 Unfortunately there can be metal in your house as well.
-There can be stucco mesh, metal conduits, wires, and appliances built into the walls, and all of those things are going to keep the signal from your RF remote from passing through.
-Actually, most everything does actually stop some RF transmissions from going through… for example a signal from outside typically loses half its strength going through the walls.
+There can be stucco mesh, metal conduits, wires, and appliances built into the walls.
+All of those things are going to keep the signal from your RF remote from passing through.
+Actually, most everything does actually stop some RF transmissions from going through.
+For example a signal from outside typically loses half its strength going through the walls.
 That’s why it’s harder to get cell service inside.

-When it comes to an RF remote, however, and its ability to shoot through drywall and wood, it does a fairly amazing job, almost as if those items are completely invisible.
+An RF remote, has an amazing ability to shoot through drywall and wood.
+It’s almost as if those items are completely invisible.
 That’s what we mean when we say that.